jamescostian/flashcardz/README.md

 ## JS API

 ```
-var config = {
+var flashcardz = require('flashcardz')({path: '~/.flashcardz/'})
-	rethinkdb: {
-		host: '127.0.0.1',
-		port: 28015,
-		db: 'myflashcardz',
-		tablePrefix: '' // totally optional; just adds a prefix to all of the tables flashcardz uses
-	}
-}

-require('flashcardz')(config)

 // Add a stack of flashcards
-flashcardz.stacks.add('myStackOfFlashcards', {
+flashcardz.insert('myStackOfFlashcards', {
-	ostensible: "stated or appearing to be true, but not necessarily so.",
+	ostensible: 'stated or appearing to be true, but not necessarily so.',
-	palpable: "able to be touched or felt.",
+	palpable: 'able to be touched or felt.',
-	diaphanous: "(especially of fabric) light, delicate, and translucent."
+	diaphanous: '(especially of fabric) light, delicate, and translucent.'
 })

 // Get quized on the terminal with that stack of flashcards
-flashcardz.quiz('myStackOfFlashcards')
+flashcardz.quiz(flashcardz.get('myStackOfFlashcards'))
+// (optional) save the quiz data
+flashcardz.save('myStackOfFlashcards')

-// Get the term that you struggled with most from the quiz(es)
+// Get the term that you struggled with most from the quiz
-var hardestTermID = flashcardz.stats('myStackOfFlashcards', 'hardest') // ex: "f47ac10b-58cc-4372-a567-0e02b2c3d479"
+var hardestCard = flashcardz.hardest(flashcardz.get('myStackOfFlashcards'))
-console.log(flashcardz.stacks.nameByID(hardestTermID)) // ex: "palpable"
+console.log(hardestCard.front + ' is a difficult word.') // ex: 'palpable is a difficult word.'
 ```